'No excuses' mentality drives Notre Dame safety DJ Brown beyond father's loss to long-awaited homecoming

 She laughed softly at the memory.

-“It was almost dizzying the amount of extra stuff that Derek did for all three kids,” Dr. Brown said of her husband of 20 years.
+“It was almost dizzying the amount of extra stuff that Derek did for all three kids,” Dr. Liburd said of her husband of 20 years.
 “It was the footwork, it was the speed training, it was always outside of practice.
 And Derek always told them: ‘I don’t want to hear any excuses.
-Get you’re a-- up.
+Get your a-- up.
 We’re going to practice.’ “

 And then Dr. Derek Brown’s oldest son put the notecards down and looked out at all those familiar and hurting faces.
 They nodded and repeated after the poised young man as he recited from memory “Excuses,” the motivational poem that has been an essential part of Black Greek life for as long as anyone can remember.